 The vagueness is intentional.
 Everyone’s situation is different, and you have to customize the way in which you’ll access your money, based on how much you have, in which accounts it’s located, and what income streams you might currently have or expect to benefit from in the future.

-I’ve shared a tentative drawdown plan in the past, but even that is a bit outdated two years later.
+I’ve shared a tentative drawdown plan in the past, but such a plan becomes outdated over time.
 Any plan should be dynamic, and it should change as your money situation changes.

 One way to think of your retirement is in terms of epochs.
 Not to be confused with the fuzzy tree-dwellers from Return of the Jedi, an epoch is a period of time that can be differentiated from others based on defining characteristics.